 Dr. and Mrs. Campbell had a son named Henry McKellar Campbell born to them in Wheatley on the 9th of May, 1907.
 “Mac” died at the Public General Hospital in Chatham, on the 13th of July, 1928 of appendicitis.
 He was 21 years old.
 At the time of his death, he was a clerk at the First National Bank in Detroit.
 He was the only child of Dr. and Mrs. Campbell.

-Dr. Campbell lived in Sleepy Hollow until his death on the 30th of July of 1930.
+Dr. Campbell lived in Sleepy Hollow until his death at his residence on the 30th of July, 1930.

 Dr. Campbell was buried at the Craford Cemetery, Cedar Springs, Ontario.
 During his lifetime, Dr. Campbell had restored the cemetery, which had become unkempt.
 Mrs. Campbell died on the 4th of March, 1962 and she was buried beside her husband and their son Mac.